neogeek/spire-of-babel/README.md

 [![NPM Version](http://img.shields.io/npm/v/spire-of-babel.svg?style=flat)](https://www.npmjs.org/package/spire-of-babel)
 [![Latest Documentation](https://doxdox.org/images/badge-flat.svg)](https://doxdox.org/neogeek/spire-of-babel)

 Spire of Babel is a zero-config tool takes the guesswork out of setting up a project written in ES6, React and TypeScript.
-In addition to converting ES6 with [Babel](https://babeljs.io/), Spire of Babel also comes with a [bundler](https://github.com/babel/babelify) for using both `require('')` and `import` styled module loaders, minification, and auto-generated sourcemaps.
+In addition to converting ES6 with [Babel](https://babeljs.io/), Spire of Babel also comes with a [bundler](https://github.com/babel/babelify) for using both `require('')` and `import` styled module loaders, and auto-generated sourcemaps.

 ## Installation